Raj-Lab-UCSF/Brainframe_old/README.md

 	> reggroups(tha) = 13;
 	>
 	> reggroups = [reggroups;reggroups];

-	- Next we create the cmap based on region_groups:
+	>
 	> cmap = hsv(length(unique(reggroups)));

-	- Finally we specify input_struct fields to be customized using a Name and Value pair argument, as is usual in Matlab.
+	- Finally we specify input_struct fields to be customized using a Name and Value pair argument, as is usual in MATLAB.
 This creates a user specified input_struct with the attendant visualization below:

 	> matpath = cd;